HolyParadox/Java-Project/README.md

 Built by an autistic programmer with a love for deep systems thinking, this tool reflects an obsession with **data privacy**, **legal structure**, and **ethical technology**.
 It was used to quietly audit hundreds of German websites for GDPR readiness — long before mainstream tools existed.

+disclaimer: that this tool is for educational or internal use only.